-SA2 asks CT1 and CT4 to comment on suitable types of user plane address for the LMF supporting user plane positioning (e.g. such as an IP address and/or FQDN) and whether, which or what the transport protocols and application level messages to transfer LPP messages and supplementary service event report could be identified or defined by CT1 or CT4.
+SA2 kindly asks CT1 and CT4 to comment on suitable types of user plane address for the LMF supporting user plane positioning (e.g. such as an IP address and/or FQDN) and whether, which or what the transport protocols and application level messages to transfer LPP messages and supplementary service event report could be identified or defined by CT1 or CT4.